 Offer!

 Book of Hours of Margarita de Borbón, s.
-XV (scr)
+XV (with exhibitor)

 Beautiful facsimile made in 2006 of the codex (record 6) of the Library of the Lázaro Galdiano Foundation, Madrid.